+in Scotland do you u prefer?

+Option 1 (national) 🗆

+Option 2 (local)

+Option 3 (hybrid)

+Don't know

+OTHER

-Q16: If OTHER, what approach to management do you propose?
+Q16: If OTHER, wh nat approach to management do you propose?

-Management of the Crown Estate could either be kept in one organisation or be reformed on a functional basis or a geographic basis.
-Particular types of assets could be managed by one type of organisation under a functional approach, or assets in particular areas could be managed by one type of organisation under a geographic approach.
-The Smith Commission's recommendations envisaged further devolution of management of the land, property and rights being pursued on a geographic basis, with particular reference to the Orkney Islands, Shetland Islands and Western Isles and a process for other local areas to express interest in local management.
+reformed on a function could be managed assets in particular geographic approach devolution of manageographic basis, v Crown Estate could either be kept in one organisation or be tional basis or a geographic basis.
+Particular types of assets by one type of organisation under a functional approach, or areas could be managed by one type of organisation under a ch.
+The Smith Commission's recommendations envisaged further gement of the land, property and rights being pursued on a with particular reference to the Orkney Islands, Shetland Islands and a process for other local areas to express interest in local

-Q17: Should a geographic or a functional approach guide the reform of the management of the Crown Estate in Scotland?
+ographic or a functional approach guide the reform of the e Crown Estate in Scotland?

+Geographic □

+Functional

+Don't know □

+Other \square P lease Specify:

+e a preference for management on a geographic basis being authorities or communities?

+Local authorities

+Communities

+Don't know